Follow us on social networks

 What is Video Communication?

 Based on a recent 2023 analysis from Statista, more than 3.5 billion users globally engaged in visual conferencing and call-based systems, with adoption in enterprise sectors rising by nearly 400% compared to 2020.
 This dramatic growth emphasizes the essential function that visual communication fulfills in both workplace operations and everyday human engagement.
+Leading technology providers are increasingly integrating advanced video communication solutions powered by artificial intelligence, enabling smarter features like real-time transcription, facial expression analysis, and automated background enhancements to further improve the user experience.

 Types of Video Communication